 Ply lining is applied to the van before it reaches Mr Smith to protect the vehicle and help reduce the risk of de-hire damage charges.
 Mr Smith chooses to apply his own company decals on his van to help promote his business on the road.

-At the end of the contract, Mr Smith cleanly removes these decals before returning the vehicle to the leasing company.
+At the end of the contract, Mr Smith cleanly removes the decals before returning the vehicle to the leasing company.
 He then decides to purchase a different van for future use.

 Please note: case studies created for illustrative purposes only.